Locate the File Audit Report from the list of reports available.

 When you click on the File Audit Report, the following dialog is presented allowing you to choose the parameters for the report.

 Report name is a mandatory field to help identify your reports.

 You may select one or more parameters to narrow down the file and folder activity you would like to view.

 - Date range – Narrow down auditing by activity date.
 Note that Egnyte purges all audit logs older than 3 months.

-- Transaction Type – Specify one or more file/folder activities that you want to audit.
-You may choose from upload, download, preview, delete, copy, move, restore from trash, delete from trash, create link, delete link, download link, create upload link, delete upload link, and upload via upload link.
+- Actions – Specify one or more file/folder activities that you want to audit.
+You may choose from upload, download, preview, delete, copy, move, restore from trash, preview, delete from trash, create link, delete link, download link, create upload link, delete upload link, and upload via upload link.

 - Users – Choose the users or groups whose activity you wish to view.